""

 • interest in more information being made available, including a business case, to outline the demand for the project and the benefits it will deliver.

-Council’s latest round of community consultation was undertaken on the concept design for the St Lucia to West End Green Bridge from November 2021 to February 2022.
+Council’s latest round of community consultation was undertaken on the concept design for the St Lucia to West End Bridge from November 2021 to February 2022.
 At this time, Council also released key findings of the preliminary business case for the project.
 Read more about the outcomes of community consultation on the concept design.

 Council will continue to keep local residents and stakeholders informed and provide more opportunities for residents to have their say during future stages of the project.